adminfriso/ping-slave/README.md

 This repo features:
 * Receiving files, and store them to the storage or storage/temp folder.
+* Getting files from the filesystem and upload it to the socket.
 * Deleting files.
 * Executing commands on the beacon.
 * Return the serial number of the raspberry pi as identification of the beacon for the master project.